kamidtli/tdt4173-machine-learning/README.md

 ## Structure
 The structure of the project.
-All the python code is in the src folder.
+All the machine learning code is in the src folder.
 ```
 ├── data            # The data of the project
 ├── experiments     # Experiments